clarkio/ng-ai-hack/README.md

 1. Open your favorite terminal/command prompt and run `git clone git@github.com:clarkio/ng-ai-hack.git`
 2. Register for the Azure Cognitive Services you plan to use
 3. Retrieve the API key provided for each service
-4. Update the `environment.example.ts` file by adding your key values in the `subscriptionKeys` array
+4. Update the `environment.example.ts` file by adding your key values in the `apiKeys` array
 5. Rename the `environment.example.ts` file to `environment.ts`
 6. Go back to your terminal/command prompt and change to the directory of where you cloned this project.
 Example `cd ng-ai-hack`
 7. Run `npm i`